VB Decompiler News

 - Declaring external calls as "public extern" (.NET)

-- Adding names of agruments to method declaration (.NET)
+- Adding argument names to method declaration (.NET)

 - Support for Generic Instantiation via MethodSpec table (.NET)